 Given that they have a comparable amount of power under the hood, one of the significant determining factors on the trails are both the FJ Cruiser's and the Jeep Wrangler's off-roading angles.
 While the Wrangler wins with approach and departure angles, the FJ Cruiser has a considerably better breakover angle.
 This means that the FJ, while not as adept at climbing steep obstacles, can pass over more complicated obstacles on a flat plane than the Wrangler.
 Additionally, the Wrangler can handle a few more inches of water than the FJ, but both are well equipped to handle most water hazards.

 During the final years of the FJ’s production, the Trail Teams Ultimate Edition was also offered.
 This edition was quite exclusive, as only 2,500 were made.
 As a nod to its heritage, it comes painted in a shade of blue shared by the original FJ40 Land Cruiser.
-This model also comes with a custom tuned suspension system with Bilstein shocks, a factory lift, and ¼” aluminum skid plate embossed with the TRD logo under the front bumper.
+This model also comes with a custom-tuned suspension system with Bilstein shocks, a factory lift, and quarter-inch aluminum skid plate embossed with the TRD logo under the front bumper.

 Who Wins: FJ Cruiser or Jeep Wrangler?

 There is an undeniable charm of the FJ.
-It wants to hang with the Wrangler so bad, but it’s just sort of bizarre.
 Toyota so clearly set their sight on the Jeep Wrangler with the FJ Cruiser that it ultimately doomed it.
 They were trying to ride a wave that had already broken.
 The FJ is still a quite competent off-roading vehicle, but it slightly misses the key off-roading demographic.
 The FJ Cruiser is more functional as a vehicle that you can go camping with, a vehicle that can help you schlep a kayak or a raft to the river bed.
 The Wrangler can do this too, but it is also open to just go off-roading for pure fun.
 That's where the Wrangler excels truly, it's a thoroughly fun vehicle that remains practical.
 The FJ, on the other hand, is mostly just the latter.

 Ultimately, this isn't too fair of a fight now, given that the FJ is no longer in production.
 The Jeep Wrangler is not only a great vehicle but a dynamic platform that can transform nearly entirely with the help of mods.